KevanRastello/PPT/README.md

-If you are tired of wasting time on your powerpoint presentation, you probably need some macro!
+Tired of wasting time on your PowerPoint?
+You probably need a macro!

 # Implement the macro